Reviewed by Nick Gypsy & Bill Murray

 1. Registered Nurse

 RN – The team leader when it comes to patient care, typically overseeing the LPN and CNA.
-As an RN you are responsible for administering meds, speaking with the doctor regarding patient status, and helping decide the best care plan.
+RN specialties are responsible for administering meds, speaking with the doctor regarding patient status, and helping decide the best care plan.
 This level of nursing care requires the most school and training.
 Individuals must hold an Associate of Science in Nursing and a Bachelor of Science in Nursing.

 2. Licensed Practical Nurse